Dunton Wayletts

-Dunton Wayletts or Dunton is a hamlet and former civil parish in the Borough of Basildon in Essex, England.
+Dunton Wayletts or Dunton is a hamlet in the Borough of Basildon in Essex, England.
 It lies on the western outskirts of the borough's main town of Basildon, adjoining the suburb of Laindon.
+It was historically a separate village and parish.

 Toponymy

 The name Dunton has Saxon origins ("dun" meaning hill and "tun" meaning town).
 Wayletts is also derived from the Saxon ("Weylete") and Old English ("Weg-gelaetu") both meaning a place where ways or roads meet.

 There have been many reported names for Dunton, including: